pingcap/tidb-dev-guide/get-started/setup-an-ide.md

 ## Emacs

-If you encounter any problems during your journey, do not hesitate to reach out on our developer forum at [https://internals.tidb.io/](https://internals.tidb.io/).
+If you encounter any problems during your journey, do not hesitate to reach out on the [TiDB Internals forum](https://internals.tidb.io/).